Egyptian army chief Sisi does not rule out presidential bid

 It is widely assumed Sisi would win an election, meaning the presidency would once again be controlled by the military establishment that dominated state affairs for decades after the army overthrew the monarchy in 1952.

-While he is adored by Egyptians seeking a semblance of stability after three years of turmoil and happy to see the end of Mursi's rule, Sisi has been demonized by the Muslim Brotherhood.
+While he is adored by Egyptians seeking a semblance of stability after three years of turmoil and happy to see the end of Mursi's rule, Sisi has been demonised by the Muslim Brotherhood.

 The Islamists accuse him of orchestrating a coup against a democratically elected leader and hold him responsible for the deaths of hundreds of Mursi's supporters killed in a crackdown by the security forces since his ouster.